golemfactory/awesome-golem/README.md

 ## Apps
 - [Golem Slate](https://github.com/deutschklub/golem-slate) - SLATE is a code pen SPA for writing a requester script to have work computed by the golem network.
 It utilizes dockerized yagna environments to communicate with the Golem Network in the background.
 Hosted [here](https://golem-slate.xyz/). **Compatibility: Beta 1**
-- [Golem Network Video Transcoder](https://github.com/Doc-Saintly/golem-video) - This is sample app that uses golem.network to transcode videos.
+- [Golem Network Video Transcoder](https://github.com/Doc-Saintly/golem-video) - A sample app that uses golem.network to transcode videos.
 Please select your transcoding profile and then upload your videos. **Compatibility: Alpha 2**
 - [Golem Transcoding requestor](https://github.com/Edhendil/golem-transcoding) - A React + Spring based webapp accepting video files as input and transcoding these files into different formats using Golem. **Compatibility: Alpha 3**
 - [Go le' Machin](https://github.com/DEUTSCHKLUB/go-le-m) - Go le' M. is a web based bulk image editor that uses the golem network for computation.
 It allows users to upload multiple images and apply bulk actions to them. **Compatibility: Alpha 3**